DiarmidGR/discord-immich-bot/README.md

 - Immich's API has changed across versions before; if uploads start failing with 4xx errors after an Immich upgrade, check your server's own API docs at `<your-immich-url>/api/docs` — endpoint field names occasionally shift.

+## Future goals / ideas

+- A way to stream-line user configuration within the discord app itself would be nice, like inputting API keys and perhaps the Immich server URL.
+- Greater indicator of what work is being done in the background while the bot is backfilling.